Tiberiu18/log-parser-forwarder/README.md

 docker compose up --build
 ```

-The API will listen on `http://localhost:3000` and the Dozzle UI on `http://localhost:8080`.
+The API will listen on `http://localhost:3000`.
+Dozzle is available on `http://localhost:8080`, Prometheus on `http://localhost:9090`, Grafana on `http://localhost:3001`, and Alertmanager on `http://localhost:9093`.

 A sample log file is included in `parser/sample.log`.
 The parser container runs the script periodically and sends filtered lines to the API.
 Parsed logs are persisted under the `logs/` directory on the host.

+## Monitoring stack

+Prometheus scrapes metrics from both services.
+Grafana provides dashboards, while Alertmanager handles alert routing.
+Configuration files reside under `monitoring/` and are mounted into the containers.
+Set the `GRAFANA_ADMIN_PASSWORD` environment variable when starting the stack to control Grafana access.

 ## Deploying with Ansible